Skip to main content

 Spending Policies for Autonomous AI Agents: Control Without Micromanagement

-How to set up API-driven spending policies that give AI agents the freedom to transact while enforcing strict budget limits, merchant restrictions, and approval workflows.
+How to set up programmatic spending policies that give AI agents the freedom to transact while enforcing strict budget limits, MCC restrictions, time windows, and approval workflows.
+EU-native, GDPR-compliant, enforced before money moves.

 Giving an AI agent the ability to spend money is easy.
 Controlling how much, where, and when — that's the real problem.